apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

 1. Create a service account in Google Cloud and assign it the necessary roles.
 See GCP [docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 2. Create and download a json key for the service account.
 See GCP [docs](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 3. In your Apigee flow, make sure you have the `private.gcp.service_account.key` variable set.
 It should hold the full json key for the service account.
-You can do this by e.g. storing it as a value in an encrypted KVM.
+The recommended approach is to store this value in an encrypted KVM and populate a private variable using KeyValueMapOperations policy at runtime.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <KeyValueMapOperations async="false" continueOnError="false" enabled="true" name="KV.Lookup-SA-Key" mapIdentifier="MAP_NAME_HERE">